-- Investment markets fail to perform in line with expectations - Market outlook moves at variance with assumptions - Investment Fund Managers fail to achieve performance targets over the longer term - Asset re-allocations in volatile markets may lock in past losses - Pay and price inflation significantly more or less than anticipated - Future underperformance arising as a result of participating in the larger asset pooling vehicle.
+- Investment markets fail to perform in line with expectations - Protection and risk management policies fail to perform in line with expectations - Market outlook moves at variance with assumptions - Investment Fund Managers fail to achieve performance targets over the longer term - Asset re-allocations in volatile markets may lock in past losses - Pay and price inflation significantly more or less than anticipated - Future underperformance arising as a result of participating in the larger asset pooling vehicle. - An employer ceasing to exist without prior notification, resulting in a large exit credit requirement from the Fund impacting on cashflow requirements.